Skip to Main Content

 Try a preliminary search

 Is the newspaper you’re thinking of available online?
-Check this tab for tips on how to answer this question.
+Check the "Online Newspapers" tab for tips on how to answer this question.

 If the newspaper is available online for the dates you’re targeting, you may find your article with a keyword search.
 If you thought of a name or proper noun that would definitely have appeared in the article, try searching for that first, limiting your search by date if possible.